techzizou/yolov4-custom_Training/README.md

 The **obj.zip** file contains 1370 images along with their YOLO labeled text files.
 There are around 900-950 images for class **with_mask** and around 400-450 images for class **without_mask**.

 These images are mostly close-up images.
 If you want to download more long shot images, you can search for datasets online.
 There are many sites where you can find more datasets.
-Check out my Medium article for links to these sites.
+Check out my Medium article below for links to these sites.
 You can add your own images and their YOLO labeled text files to the dataset.
 Try to find good quality images.

 The **yolov4-custom.cfg**, **obj.data**, and **obj.names** files are customized for the 2 classes I am working with. (i.e. with_mask & without_mask)